jenglund/rlship-tools/HOW_TO_FIX_TESTS_2.md

 ## Summary of Issues

-The backend tests were failing due to problems with schema isolation and database connection handling.
-The main issues were:
+The backend tests were failing due to several issues:

 1. Global variables being used to track schema information across tests
 2. Inconsistent schema management between tests